-Katy's role is to hold the Chief Constable of Sussex Police to account for the performance of the police force, effectively making the police answerable to the communities they serve.
+The PCC’s role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

-She is responsible for setting the strategic direction and priorities for Sussex Police via the Police and Crime Plan.
-This includes setting the police budget (£287.5 million) and local police precept (the amount residents pay for policing in their council tax).
+Katy is responsible for setting the strategic direction and priorities for Sussex Police through the Police & Crime Plan.
+This includes setting the police budget and local police precept – the amount residents pay for policing in their council tax.

 Salary, expenses & register of interests

 Salary: As agreed on 13 September 2018, the Government has increased the PCC salary bands by 2% (backdated to 1 May 2018).
 This is the first increase since PCC's took office in 2012.